jkendall327/dotnet-explanations/csharp/delegates.md

 The return type is what the method gives back.
 In this case, it's also an `int`.
 But it could be `void`, or anything else.

-(Advanced note: the CLR can differentiate methods based on just their return type, but C# chooses not to support this.)
+> 💡 The [CLR](../dotnet-runtime/source-to-execution.md) can differentiate methods based on just their return type, but C# chooses not to support this.

 If we want to add `AddThenSquare` to a delegate, we need a delegate that says 'I will take in any method that accepts two `int`s and gives back one `int`'.